sbb-design-systems/sbb-angular/src/angular-business/sidebar/sidebar.md

-Sbb angular provides two sets of components designed to add side content (often navigation, though it can be any content) alongside some primary content.
+We provide two sets of components designed to add side content (often navigation, though it can be any content) alongside some primary content.
 These are the sidebar and icon sidebar components.